NightlyEngine/NightlyEngine/README.md

 5. Generate and build the project: `python3 ./GenerateNinja.py`
 6. Launch the editor: `python3 ./LaunchEditor.py`

-Your project files will be written to `Engine/Build/{Configuration}/Engine/Source`.
+Your project files will be written to `Engine/Build/{Configuration}/Engine/Source`, while the binaries will be stored in `Engine/Binaries`.
 You can now open the project using an IDE like CLion.